timholds/font-familiarity/README.md

 TODO experiment with different image sizes and compression levels TODO try saving images in greyscale

+# Dataset
+The images themselves are currently 256x256 grayscale.
+The code to generate the font images should create a balanced dataset with 1000 (configurable) images per class, saved as jpg files.

+[ ] unhardcode create_font_images.py FontConfig/FontRenderer num_samples_per_font: int = 10)

+[ ] get an input-independent baseline by zeroing out inputs and seeing how it performs
+[ ] overfit on one batch, launch it and make sure it works on the frontend too

+figure out how to combine steps in one script for gathering data and training the model
+1) generate the data, save the data, prep_train_test_data.py
+2) train, generate class embeddings, save class embeddings, launch flask app

+## Questions
+How much does it matter if the model is trained on jpg images but someone inputs a png image?
+The png in theory is not lossy, but we will have to resize it to the same size as the training images, which will introduce some lossiness.

 ## Image parameters vs filesize
 |Filesize  | Compression    | Resolution     | Container | Quality      |